Mojgeek/Spell_Checker/README.md

 ..*When the program starts, the dictionary file should be read into a data structure.
 This will initially be a linked list.
 A linked list header file is provided.
 The linked list implementation should conform to the declarations in the header.

 ## case1 (To be updated)
-...A linked list test application is provided.
+*A linked list test application is provided.
 Before beginning to work on the spell-checker, the linked list data structure should be implemented and the test application should execute correctly.

 A SPELL_CHECK main application is provided.
 The function names and behavior in the Spell class should be designed and implemented so that the SPELL_CHECK's main application works correctly.